-I’ve used ESL board games many times as a review activity in the class before a midterm or final exam.
+I’ve used board games for English learners many times as a review activity in the class before a midterm or final exam.
 It’s quite easy to make a question to cover just about everything you’d possibly include on a test in a conversation class, or general English class.

 For an example of an ESL Board Game that I made for my students, be sure to check out:

-Here’s how you can set up ESL board games for your students
+Here’s how you can set up board games for your students.

-ESL Board Games: Here’s How to Use Them
+Board Games for ESL Students: Here’s How to Use Them

 Time: 25 minutes

 Materials Required: Board Game Sheet/marker for each student (a coin or an eraser), “dice”

 Group Size: 4 students is best, 3 or 5 is okay too